Copyright © 2006 - Sébastien Aperghis-Tramoni

 then on SourceForge, and tag the release in the CVS.

-Marcus Ramberg asks if Module::Release
+Marcus Ramberg asks if Module::Release works with Module::Install.

-doesn't use it, but thinks this should work.
+brian doesn't use it, but thinks this should work.

 Michael exposes in his talk common sense principles for building systems